SaiSanapala/titanic-classification/Titanic Classification Project/README.md

-# 🚢 Titanic Survival Prediction – Data 101 Project
+# 🚢 Titanic Survival Prediction

 This project uses the classic **Titanic dataset** to predict passenger survival using two machine learning models in R: